Stabilized Sparse Scaling Algorithms for Entropy Regularized Transport Problems: Entropy Regularized Transport-Type Problems and Diagonal Scaling Algorithms

 The indicator function $\iota_{\leq c}(\projxT\,\alpha + \projyT\,\beta)$ denotes the classical optimal transport dual constraint $\alpha(x) + \beta(y) \leq c(x,y)$ for all $(x,y) \in X \times Y$ (see Section \ref{sec:IntroNotation}). \end{definition}

-This structure can be extended to multiple couplings to describe barycenter and multi-marginal problems (see \cite{BenamouIterativeBregman2015,ChizatEntropicNumeric2016} for details).
-The standard optimal transport problem is obtained as a special case. \begin{definition}[Standard Optimal Transport] For marginals $\mu \in \prob(X)$, $\nu \in \prob(Y)$ and a cost function $c \in \RExt^{X \times Y}$ the standard optimal transport problem is obtained from Def.~\ref{def:GenericFormulation} by setting $F_X \eqdef \iota_{\{\mu\}}$, $F_Y \eqdef \iota_{\{\nu\}}$.
+This family also covers Wasserstein gradient flows and the structure can be extended to multiple couplings to describe barycenter and multi-marginal problems (see \cite{BenamouIterativeBregman2015,ChizatEntropicNumeric2018} for details).
+As indicated, the standard optimal transport problem \eqref{eqn:PrototypeOT} is obtained as a special case. \begin{definition}[Standard Optimal Transport] Problem \eqref{eqn:PrototypeOT} is a special case of Def.~\ref{def:GenericFormulation} with $F_X \eqdef \iota_{\{\mu\}}$ and $F_Y \eqdef \iota_{\{\nu\}}$.
 The primal and dual functional are given by: